Friday, January 27, 2017

 For this reason a lot of soaps are labelled by "what comes out of the pot".
 The problem with this is you don't know what amount of glycerin, water, and unsaponified oils remain.

 Lora's Beauty has decided to provide both sets of ingredients on our website.
-You will now see "what goes in the pot" (starting ingredients) and the final product, after saponification, which is saponified oils of olive, coconut, soybean, cocoa butter, and shea butter, glycerin, water, healing herbs, and tantalizing essential oils.
+You will now see "what goes in the pot" (starting ingredients) and the final product, after saponification, which is saponified oils of olive, coconut, rice bran oil, cocoa butter, and shea butter, glycerin, water, healing herbs, and tantalizing essential oils.